cloud-66-internal/help.cloud66.com/_legacy_docker/how-to-guides/databases/database-customization.md

 ---
 layout: post
 template: one-col
-title: Customize your Database Configuration with Rails
+title: Customize your Database Configuration with Docker
 categories: how-to-guides/databases
-lead: "Customize your Database Configuration on Cloud 66 Rails stacks"
+lead: "Customize your Database Configuration on Cloud 66 Docker stacks"
 legacy: true
 tags: ["PostgreSQL", "MySQL", "Redis", "MongoDB"]
 permalink: /:collection/:path
 ---

-## Customize your database configuration

 You can customize the database configuration on your servers using [CustomConfig](/{{page.collection}}/tutorials/custom-config.html).
 CustomConfig is available for MySQL, PostgreSQL, Redis and MongoDB.